Do all LGBTQ people have a drinking problem?

 From the limited research available, gay and bisexual men – when compared to our straight counterparts – drink alcohol more times during the week, and in larger quantities.

-We talked to some queers to find out how to try and tackle excessive drinking.
+We talked to some queer guys to find out how to try and tackle excessive drinking.

 Cutting down the calories, and the cost